ahmedh7/USGS-earthquake-data-api-implementation-with-openlayers/README.md

 2) USGS API for earthquake data
 3) Opencage API & Nominatim API

+## About The Project
+Try the app on github pages: https://ahmedh7.github.io/USGS-earthquake-data-api-implementation-with-openlayers/

 ### 1) Openlayers library:
 - To provide the mapping services and visulaziation.
 Openlayers provide a highly customizable and high performance web mapping service.
 - For the full documentation: https://openlayers.org/